adambiser/isle-of-the-dead-extractor/README.md

     pip install -r requirements.txt

-On Windows, pip is usually found at C:\Python27\Scripts .
+The pip program is found in the Scripts subfolder of your Python install path.
+You may need to run it from a command prompt running as administractor.

 ## License